yaodongyu/SegAvgRestart-Bilinear/README.md

-# Accelerating Stochastic Extragradient for Bilinear Games using Restarted Iteration Averaging
+# On the Convergence of Stochastic Extragradient for Bilinear Games using Restarted Iteration Averaging

 This is the code for the [AISTATS-2022 paper](https://arxiv.org/pdf/2107.00464.pdf) "On the Convergence of Stochastic Extragradient for Bilinear Games using Restarted Iteration Averaging".